guilala/srcerer/README.md

 Srcerer hosts interactivity by using [Express](https://expressjs.com)'s req, res, next api for blobs to send and receive interactive data in JSON format.
 It automatically mounts the scripts configured in the io.json files it finds.

 ## Modular client
 Srcerer builds each client- side application module by compiling 'blobs' from source directories.
 A single blob is a collection of minimized files, and can simultaneously serve a model, view, controller, destroyer, css ([Less](http://lesscss.org)), and svg object.
 None of them mandatory.
-Svg is used as a transporter to delivers multiple vector, and / or pixel based graphics.
+Svg is used as a transporter to deliver multiple vector, and / or pixel based graphics.
 In production, blob requests are cached for reuse at client- side.

 ## Run example
 ```bash